Volunteer with us

 Volunteers are the backbone of Lifeline.
 They are unified in their purpose to make connections, bring hope and save lives.
 We need passionate and committed volunteers who value the opportunity to connect with others and believe that every life is worth saving.
 Please join us to help ensure that no call for help goes unanswered.

 Lifeline Albury Wodonga is seeking VOLUNTEERS who are able to express empathy, listen respectfully to others and willing to commit to supported ongoing training.
-Attend our FREE information session to learn about what is involved:

 Volunteer to be a Crisis Supporter